 Every January, millions of people make New Year’s resolutions to lose weight.
 And every year, Dr. Oz is ready to help with an easy-to-follow diet plan!
 Dr. Oz’s Two-Week Rapid Weight Loss (2014) and the Dr. Oz Total 10 Rapid Weight Loss (2015) plans have been incredibly popular and successful.
 The 2016 Day-Off Diet may be one of the easiest diets Dr. Oz has brought us yet!
 This year’s diet is simple and straight-forward yet flexible and satisfying.
 There’s no starving involved on this diet plan!
 And even better, Dr. Oz’s Day-Off Diet includes a cheat day where you can eat whatever you want, so you won’t wind up feeling frustrated and deprived.

 The Dr. Oz Day-Off Diet

 The Dr. Oz Day-Off Diet is the result of three years of research, and it combines the best aspects of several of Dr. Oz’s most successful diet plans.
 You can stay on this diet as long as you need to achieve the weight loss results you are looking for — whether that’s just a few weeks, a couple of months, or more.
 Make sure you’re eating a wide variety of non-starchy vegetables all day and a serving of fruit with breakfast to ensure that your nutritional needs are covered.
 If you feel you aren’t getting enough vitamins and minerals, you may want to take a daily whole-food multivitamin such as Kind Organics Once Daily from Garden of Life, or Vitamineral Green.
-The Dr. Oz Day-Off Diet is appropriate for vegetarians and vegans, as well as those on Paleo/Primal diets.
+The Dr. Oz Day-Off Diet is appropriate for vegetarians and vegans, as well as those on Paleo/Primal or Keto diets.
 Read on for the Dr. Oz diet details.